shonlittle/studio-schedule/README.md

 ### Optional: Install VS Code

-We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your editor for this project.
+I recommend using [Visual Studio Code](https://code.visualstudio.com/) as your editor for this project.

 1. Download and install VS Code: https://code.visualstudio.com/
 2. Open the project folder (`studio-schedule/`) in VS Code